NatashaDiane/Help-App/README.md

-# Help-App (name under construction :D)
+# Help-App (name under construction 😄)
-An app that helps teachers manage students help requests like answering students questions about a homework or a topic they dont understand and at the same time keeping track of who needs help.
+An app that helps teachers to manage student help requests like answering questions about homework or a certain topic they don't understand and at the same time keeping track of who needs help.

 Libraries & Frameworks used:
-Spring boot for fast auto configuration, Spring MVC for http GET / POST, Spring Security for authentication and authorization of users in the application, Hibernate for data management, JSP for building dynamic web contents and Bootstrap to create responsive front-end development.
+ - Spring boot for fast auto configuration
+ - Spring MVC for http GET / POST
+ - Spring Security for authentication and authorization of users in the application
+ - Hibernate for data management
+ - JSP for building dynamic web contents
+ - Bootstrap to create responsive front-end development

 Build tool:
 Maven